forceedge01/behat-sql-extension/README.md

 - 2: Don't iterate over statement to check if values fetched as that moves the PDO iterator forward.
 - 3: Debugging message to filter in for external ref resolution when enabling sql only debug.
 - 4: Show error info after every sql statement executed when debugger fully enabled.
+- 5: Only create key store reference when we get last Id back.

 Installation
 ------------